 (4) Distribution to other communications providers.
 The advisory board will make a recommendation to the commission on eligibility and distribution calculations for any other communications provider that seeks support from the program, and the commission will determine that provider's eligibility and the amount of support, if any, the provider may receive consistent with RCW 80.36.650 and commission rules.

 (5) Broadband commitment.
 To receive support from the program, a communications provider must commit to deploying broadband to at least those locations comprising the broadband deployment obligation determined by the commission.
-Such deployment obligations are in addition to any Federal Communications Commission deployment requirements.
+Such deployment obligation is in addition to any Federal Communications Commission deployment requirements.

 (64) Total requests in excess of available funds.
 If the total requests for support for a calendar year exceed the program funds available for that year, the commission will distribute the available funds to eligible carriers on a pro rata basis.
 The commission may seek a recommendation from the advisory board on the best pro rata distribution methodology to use.